material-admin/doc-material-components/bottom-nav-examples/bottom-nav-example-stub.md

     * music note
     * places (not part of material.io icons)
     * news (not part of material.io icons)
-* selecting one icon disabvles the remaining icons
-    * selected icon should show up as white
+* active icon should show up as white
-* disabled icons should be show a 38% opacity
+* inactive icons should be show a 60% opacity
 ```